AsyncNinja/article-moving-to-nice-asynchronous-swift-code/PRESENTATION.md

 }
 ```

 That is it.
-Three additional lines that you will not forget thanks to Swift's types safety.
+A few additional lines that you will not forget thanks to Swift's types safety.

 ---